 The Africa Initiative was launched as a partnership between the Global Forum, its African members and a number of regional and international organisations and development partners: African Tax Administration Forum, Cercle de Réflexion et d’Echange des Dirigeants des Administrations Fiscales, World Bank Group, France (Ministry of Europe and Foreign Affairs) and the United Kingdom (Department for International Development).

 Initially set up for a period of three years (2015-2017), the Africa Initiative was renewed for a second phase (2018-2020) in November 2017 at the Global Forum plenary meeting held in Yaoundé, Cameroon.
+A new three-year mandate for the period 2021-2023 was agreed during the Initiative's 8th annual meeting in October 2020.
 With encouraging first results, additional development partners joined the Africa Initiative: the African Union Commission, the African Development Bank Group, the European Union, Norway (Norwegian Agency for Development Cooperation), Switzerland (State Secretariat for Economic Affairs) and the West African Tax Administration Forum.

 The Africa Initiative is open to all African countries and currently has 32 African member jurisdictions.
 It is supported by 11 partners and donors.
 Its members meet every year to take stock of the progress made and reflect on the remaining challenges.